 Suggestions on Reducing Annual Validation Changes:

-Kathy Scott suggested tabling this to the October PWG Meeting when ERCOT would be available to speak to the benefits and challenges of changing profiles that fall outside of a LF band (0.38 – 0.42) rather than deviating above or below a single LF (0.40).
+Kathy Scott suggested tabling this to the October PWG Meeting when ERCOT would be available to opine to the subject matter.

 Review Load Profile BUS LO/MED Historical Data:

-This was tabled to the October PWG Meeting as it goes hand in hand with the prior bullet point and ERCOT was not in attendance to provide feedback.
+This was tabled to the October PWG Meeting.
+ERCOT was not available.
+In Oct, ERCOT will be providing data (counts) on profiled BUS LO/MED with annual load factors across 38%-42% which may provide insights into those on the 40% LF threshold bubble. as it goes hand in hand with the prior bullet point and ERCOT was not in attendance to provide feedback.

 Review Draft LPGRR Conversion of the Profile Decision Tree from Excel to Word Format:

 Sam suggested that some sections of the Load Profile Decision Tree remain in Excel Format due to the definitions and calculations not being easily followed in Word Format.
 This was specifically related to the Segment Assignment and Usage Methodology Tabs.
 Rob Bevill found in Chapter 9, Section 14 of the Nodal Protocols a format (in Word) that could be used for the tabs that Sam had mentioned.
 Sam is going to get with ERCOT offline to review how those Excel tabs would look in Word format.
-The final tabs remaining to review/convert from Excel to Word should be relatively straight forward and completed at the October PWG Meeting.

 Other Business: